5 Most Common Risks When Managing a Software Project and

 How to Avoid Them

 “A chain is only as strong as its weakest link.”
-Although it sounds much as a cliche, this phrase has had its proof in real life.
+Although it sounds much like a cliche, this phrase has had its proof in real life.
 We are experiencing this regularly in our surroundings, including in the various projects we manage, supervise, or develop daily.

 The above statement is even more valid in software development projects.
 They consist of plenty and variable links, which are equally crucial for a project’s success.
 Besides, such projects are even more complicated as they often meet two teams – the software developer and the customer.
 Naturally, the more variables, the more chances of possible risks appear.
 If not appropriately handled, such threats could escalate to issues.
 Unfortunately, in such cases, it is often assumed that the problem is with the development team.
 While this really could be the case, we should not avoid the fact that, just like in a marriage, the fault most probably is within both parties.